×

 Can alternative therapies help with knee arthritis?

-Alternative therapies such as tai chi, acupuncture, yoga, and massage can help alleviate pain and improve physical function in knee arthritis patients.
+Yes, therapies like tai chi, acupuncture, yoga, and massage can reduce pain and improve function, especially when combined with other treatments.

 Read more: